Claw of the Toxic Walrus

 Pitch 6 (5.8) Either head straight up above sketchy belay ledge on easier terrain that's unprotectable, or trend left to right facing corner with a pine tree above a dead birch.
 Move up then trend back right to a detached vertical block.
 Lay back, gently, on the giant detached block and gain a mossy ledge with thick tree growth.

 Pitch 7 (5.6) - work left up the gently sloping ramp then go vertical up the remaining face, then up and right to the summit.
-A running belay is recommended to reduce rope drag.

 It's a big full day adventure with lots of loose rock, and a long approach.
 Well worth it though and highly satisfying.
 If it has rained at all within a week of the climb, expect lots and lots of water coming down the cliff.